camunda/camunda-docs-static/enterprise/content/announcement.md

 * Support for Java 14
 * Support for Oracle 19c (also supported as of 7.12.2+)
 * Support for PostgreSQL 12.2
-* Support for Wildfly Application Server 19.0
+* Support for WildFly Application Server 19.0
 * End of Support for Oracle WebLogic Server 12R1
 * End of Support for Internet Explorer 11
 * The [Javascript External Task Client](https://github.com/camunda/camunda-external-task-client-js/) (version 2.0.0) requires NodeJS 10 or higher.
 It cannot be used with NodeJS 8 anymore.